SuperJohan64/simplarr-stack/README.md

 # Simplarr-Stack

-This project guides you in building an ARR stack with Plex or Jellyfin in Docker, focusing on configuring the ARR apps.
+This project guides you in building an ARR stack with Plex or Jellyfin in Docker, focusing on configuring the ARR apps for.
 It does not cover Plex, Jellyfin, or other app configurations, as preferences vary.

-It assumes you'll be using NordVPN with the OpenVPN protocol to route BitTorrent traffic.
+It assumes you'll be using NordVPN with the OpenVPN protocol to route BitTorrent traffic from public trackers.
 If you're not a NordVPN user and want to use another VPN provider, you'll need to adjust the Gluetun configuration in the `arr.yml` file.
-For detailed instructions, refer to the [Gluetun documentation](https://github.com/qdm12/gluetun-wiki/tree/main/setup/providers).
+For instructions, refer to the [Gluetun documentation](https://github.com/qdm12/gluetun-wiki/tree/main/setup/providers).

 ### Included Containers